Aliases for PTPRE Gene

 GeneCards Summary for PTPRE Gene

-PTPRE (Protein Tyrosine Phosphatase, Receptor Type, E) is a Protein Coding gene.
+PTPRE (Protein Tyrosine Phosphatase, Receptor Type E) is a Protein Coding gene.
+Diseases associated with PTPRE include klatskin's tumor.
 Among its related pathways are PAK Pathway and Signal transduction_Erk Interactions- Inhibition of Erk.
 GO annotations related to this gene include protein homodimerization activity and protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRT.
+An important paralog of this gene is PTPRK.

 UniProtKB/Swiss-Prot for PTPRE Gene